Ballochney Railway: Change of gauge

 By 1846 it had become obvious that the "coal railways" had to change their track gauge to the standard gauge, in order to transfer loaded wagons to and from other railways.
-The Ballochney Railway obtained authorisation to do so by Act of Parliament of 26 June 1846.
+The Ballochney Railway obtained authorisation to do so by the Ballochney Railway Act 1846 (9 & 10 Vict. c. civ) of 26 June 1846.
 The company changed its gauge on 26 July and 27 July 1847, but remained closed to mineral traffic until 2 August probably because of the additional work of altering the traders' siding connections.

 Amalgamation to form the Monkland Railways

-On 14 August 1848 an Act of Parliament was passed authorising the Ballochney Railway to merge with the Monkland and Kirkintilloch Railway and the Slamannan Railway to become the Monkland Railways.
+On 14 August 1848 the Monkland Railways Act 1848 (11 & 12 Vict. c. cxxxiv) was passed authorising the Ballochney Railway to merge with the Monkland and Kirkintilloch Railway and the Slamannan Railway to become the Monkland Railways.
 The three companies had been operating jointly for some years without this formality.
 The first Ordinary General Meeting of the Monkland Railways company took place on 6 September 1848.

 The new Monkland Railways consolidated their core business of serving collieries, adding new colliery connections and building a new branch to Bathgate from the Slamannan line.
 The "new line" was built in 1861, closing the gap by making a direct line between Bathgate and Airdrie and Coatbridge.
 For a few months, this involved running up from Clarkston to Rawyards and over the Ballochney inclines, but by August 1861 the more southerly route between Plains and Coatbridge via the present-day Airdrie station was in operation.